DSHS Strategic Plan- Information Technology Strategic Goals

 3. The Success Measure:The outcome to achieve a goal.

-Read in detail below about all of the components of IT/TIA's strategic goals.
-IT/TIA's Strategic Plan Metrics, coming soon.
+Read below about all of the components of DSHS - Information Technology's strategic goals.
+Strategic Plan Metrics notebook coming soon.

 The Action Plan:

-• Stand up and continually improve an expert level, agile Enterprise Architecture (EA) program responsive to business needs, based on four platforms of EA: Business Architecture, Data Architecture, Technology Architecture, and Applications Architecture.
+• Division of Information Technology (DIT) will develop and continually improve an expert level, agile Enterprise Architecture (EA) program that is responsive to business needs, based on four platforms of EA: Business Architecture, Data Architecture, Technology Architecture, and Applications Architecture.

 • Develop, continually improve, and communicate business outcome-driven processes and guidance.